ucd-os-chartreuse-s18/pintos-project2/DOC_p2.md

 /* A list of open files per process.
 Also belongs in thread struct. */ struct list open_files;

-/* Meta File Information:
- * This struct is useful since the file struct is not accessible in public space.
- * With this struct, we don't actually need to know anything about the file
- * structure, except for what we've added at the top in order to access `fd` and
- * `elem`.
-This works via casting. */ struct mfi {
-	int fd;
-	struct list_elem elem;
-}
 ```

 ##### B2: Describe how file descriptors are associated with open files.
 Are file descriptors unique within the entire OS or just within a single process?